 The operational environment in the B.C.
 Utility's service territory is more challenging than that of the Alberta Utility and includes heavy snowfall, high wind conditions and rural mountain terrain.
 See "Risk Factors - Weather and Other Natural Disasters".

 Safety and Reliability

 The B.C.
 Utility provides safe service throughout its service territory.
-In recent years, reliability has shown deterioration, however, the B.C.
+While in recent years reliability has shown deterioration, the B.C.
 Utility has performed at or near the Canadian Electricity Association average for reliability.

 Employees